Ebkarlibya/etms_backup/README.md

 Backup System For ERPNext sites

 Features:
+- Multi task backup multi source and destinations
-- delete old backups which exceeds X days (can be disabled)
+- Delete old backups which exceeds X days
-- backup one or more lxd sites one by one
+- Backup one or more lxd sites one by one
-- store backups to a selected folder (destination)
+- Store backups to a selected folder (destination)

 #### License